rbuurma/rise-2017/Assignments/Rise_assignment_4.md

 # The Preparation of the Text 1: Digital Versions of *Tristram Shandy* (Exercise 4)

-Steps 1-5 due by Wednesday, September 30.
-Step 6 (write-up) due Friday, October 2.
+Steps 1-5 due by Wednesday, October 4.
+Step 6 (write-up) due Friday, October 6.

 So far, we have looked at and read our eighteenth-century novels in three primary forms: modern printed scholarly editions (or editions based on scholarly editions), digital facsimiles/digital surrogates (images of eighteenth-century editions of some of our novels, usually a few pages at a time), and the Project Gutenberg plain-text versions of our novels (which we have used in our text analysis assignments).
 This assignment will start us thinking about some of the ways we get from a paper copy of an eighteenth-century novel to a digital facsimile to a plain-text file.
 It will also help us think about what is at stake in TS's play with typography and images.